 Deleting a template folder

 You cannot delete template folders supplied with LibreOffice.
-Nor can you delete any folders created by the Extension Manager unless you first delete the extension that installed them.
+Nor can you delete any folders added by the Extension Manager unless you first delete the extension that installed them.

 However, you can select a folder that you created and click the Delete button.
 When a message box appears, asking you to confirm the deletion, click Yes.